 ParameterDescriptionSupported input types

 LOCATIONThe name of a location object that contains the Amazon S3 URL and credentials.
 Firebolt recommends using LOCATION to store credentials for authentication.
-See CREATE LOCATION for details.IDENTIFIER
+For a comprehensive guide, see LOCATION objects.
+For syntax details, see CREATE LOCATION.IDENTIFIER

 URLThe location containing your files in an Amazon S3 bucket.
 The expected format is s3://{bucket_name}/{full_file_path_glob_pattern}.TEXT